akseidel/LabGroupAssigning/README.md

 ![Example Saved File](./readme-images/SavedFileImage.png)

 ## Install and Running
+* A Prebuilt application file for Apple OSX is provided in this repository at [/Releases/macosx](Releases/macosx/).

-* Prebuilt application files for OSX, Linux and Windows are not provided in this repository at this time.
+* Prebuilt application files for Linux and Windows are not provided in this repository at this time.
 That may be in the future.
 They are easily built from the **Processing IDE** with the files in this repository. **LabGroupsAssigning** can be executed from within the **Processing IDE**.
 Those familiar with **Processing** would need no instructions other than the knowledge that the **G4P** GUI controls library needs to be installed.
 Those not familiar with **Processing** need to start here: **[Processing](https://www.processing.org)**.
 * A **Processing** application is a Java application.
 Therefore the Java run-time system is required to be installed or packaged within the application.
-As of this writing the option to package Java within the application is possible only with OSX systems.
+As of this writing the option to package Java within the application is possible only with Apple OSX systems.